-You can use the Mouse Properties window to disable the touch pad or adjust their settings.
+You can disable the touch pad or adjust its settings by using the Mouse Properties window.

-- Click the Start button, click Control Panel, click Printers and Other Hardware, and then click Mouse. - 2 In the Mouse Properties window: - Click the Device Select tab to disable the touch pad. - Click the Pointer tab to adjust touch pad. - Click OK to save the settings and close the window.
+- 1 Open the Control Panel, click Printers and Other Hardware, and then click Mouse. - 2 On the Mouse Properties window: - Click the Device Select tab to disable the touch pad. - Click the Pointer tab to adjust touch pad settings. - 3 Select the desired settings and click Apply. - 4 Click OK to save the settings and close the window.